 Here are some additional guidelines and suggestions:

 Contents.
-Click on the links to go to a particular section:
+Click on the links to go to a

-1. Papers should be typewritten or word-processed, and in either case DOUBLE SPACED.
+(in addition to ones already stated):1.
+Papers should be typewritten or word-processed, and in either case DOUBLE SPACED.
 Any problems with legibility will diminish your grade.

 2. Any words, thoughts or ideas you put in your paper that are not original to you must be properly credited.
 Modern scholarship which you consult (including Internet sources) must be cited in footnotes, endnotes or in-text citations , and specific references to ancient sources must be given.
 Papers with insufficient citations and references will not receive a passing grade.
 Note the guidelines given below for citations and, more particularly, the guidelines for citing ancient sources (click HERE to go there).

-1. Read and cite ancient sources.
+which may help you get the grade you want:1.
+Read and cite ancient sources.
 Do not cite a modern author if he or she does nothing but repeat what a previous author says.
 Go back to the source.

 2. With few exceptions, citing a general encyclopedia (even the Encylopedia Britannica) is usually a sign of an insufficiently researched paper.
 You may begin your research by reading an encyclopedia article, but don't let it end there.
 Similarly, m ost books that have the word "Handbook" or "Dictionary" in the title should be used for quick reference and further bibliography; they should not be used as major sources of information for a university-level paper.